Menu

 Scar Revision/Keloid Treatment

-Unsightly, disfiguring scars, or defects can be disconcerting and often devastating to one’s self-image.
+Unsightly, disfiguring scars or defects can be disconcerting and often devastating to one’s self-image.

 Dr. Velargo is sensitive to this and is highly skilled in scar revision surgery of the face and neck.
 “Surgical treatment” for deep scars and skin defects implies that incisions may be made to remove the existing scar or blemish.
 Each incision made into the skin, regardless of where it is placed, who makes it, for what purpose it is made, or whether it is deliberate or accidental, heals in the same manner as any other cut; that is, it produces scar tissue—nature’s method of healing.
 This simple fact is frequently forgotten or ignored by individuals who think that a plastic surgeon can make an incision and leave no visible scar and that he can, in fact, eliminate existing scars.
-In reality, Dr. Velargo’s goal is to replace an unsightly or disfiguring scar with a better scar, one which is more narrow, more level, blends with the surrounding skin surface, and which causes no contracture or pull on the surrounding structures; in short, one which is as inconspicuous as possible.
-The final appearance however is dependent on many factors, one of which is the patient’s own healing capability.
+In reality, Dr. Velargo’s goal is to replace an unsightly or disfiguring scar with a better scar, one which is narrower, more level, blends with the surrounding skin surface, and causes no contracture or pull on the surrounding structures; in short, one which is as inconspicuous as possible.
+The final appearance, however, is dependent on many factors, one of which is the patient’s own healing capability.

 The passage of time is the best, the kindest, and, in the long run, the simplest treatment to give to any scar of recent origin since most will undergo spontaneous improvement if given enough time to do so, often 6 to 18 months.
 A decision regarding scar revision may be delayed until this time has elapsed.
-However, scars which cause distortion of normal structures (eyebrows, lips, eyelids, nostrils, etc.) those which spread widely or produce deformity by contraction, and “U” or “J” shaped scars may be repaired earlier because little or no improvement in the basic problem can be anticipated with the passage of time.
+However, scars that cause distortion of normal structures (eyebrows, lips, eyelids, nostrils, etc.), those that spread widely or produce deformity by contraction, and “U” or “J” shaped scars may be repaired earlier because little or no improvement in the basic problem can be anticipated with the passage of time.

 A scar revision can correct scars that are: